Jeffrey Robert Marcus headshot

 Associate Professor in Population Health Sciences

-Affiliate Faculty Member, Duke-Margolis Center for Health Policy
+Affiliate Faculty Member, Duke-Margolis Institute for Health Policy

 Professor in Neurosurgery